SajjadKiani/lighter_market_making/README.md

 This project is a complete market making solution for the Lighter DEX, built in Python.
 It consists of three main components that work together to collect data, calculate optimal trading parameters, and execute a market making strategy.
 Works on PAXG now by default.
 Check `CRYPTO_CONFIGURATION.md` to see what parts to change to switch to another market.
+By default, it tries to use all the funds available in the account.
+It can use leverage (2 by default; for exmaple, if you account has 100$, it will try to put leverage at 2 and open position of size 200$).

 The three core components are:
 1.  **Data Collector (`gather_lighter_data.py`)**: Connects to the Lighter DEX websocket to stream real-time order book and trade data, saving it to CSV files.